 of a local camp if Sarah and Grace Holbrook Haskell would accept the responsibility of running it.
 Thus Green Mountain Camp for Girls was founded.

-Over the past ninety-seven years, Green Mountain Camp has been run as a nonprofit organization.
+Over the past century, Green Mountain Camp has been run as a nonprofit organization.
 Starting in 1917 the focus was instruction and education in the arts and crafts, improved methods of agriculture, horticulture, household arts, dietetics and nursing, along with gymnastics, horseback riding and drama.